 Boston Borough Council Prevent Lead email@example.com

-If you are concerned that someone you know is being drawn into terrorism or extremism, then report to firstname.lastname@example.org or complete the Channel Referral Form and email to email@example.com or alternatively you can email firstname.lastname@example.org
+If you are concerned that someone you know is being drawn into terrorism or extremism, then report to firstname.lastname@example.org or complete the Channel Referral Form below and email to email@example.com or alternatively you can email firstname.lastname@example.org

 For immediate threats, such as a suspicious package or vehicle always call 999.